-A school administrator, faculty, or staff should not, under any circumstance be in possession of or view child pornography, preferably termed CSAM-Child Sexual Abuse Material.
-CSAM is the visual representation of minors under the age of 18 engaged in sexual activity or the visual representation of minors engaging in lewd or erotic behavior designed to arouse the viewer's sexual interest.
-If you find CSAM or have a "reasonable suspicion" that it exists on a device, call the police immediately.
+A school administrator, faculty, or staff should not, under any circumstance be in possession of or view child pornography.
+If you find child pornography or have a "reasonable suspicion" that it exists on a device, call the police immediately.

 INSTRUCTIONS FOR PHYSICALLY PRESERVING EVIDENCE